So, the amount of matter in chemistry is denoted by the Greek letter "ny".

 v amount of substance;

-M molar mass of the substance is found by the chemical formula of the substance, using the periodic system of DI Mendeleyev, the way of summing the atomic masses of all the atoms entering into a molecule, taking into account the available indices.
+M is the molar mass of a substance according to the chemical formula of a substance, using the periodic system of DI Mendeleev, by summing up the atomic masses of all atoms in the molecule, taking into account the available indices.

 3) If we know the volume gaseous substance, then we can find the amount of gas substance according to the following formula: